-Unit-wise Course Outcome Descriptions BL Leve I Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use , for more than One) CO1 Student should able to understand about how digitalization is taking place in journalism.
-2 Emp CO2 Student should able to analyze difference between online & offline journalism.
-2 S CO3 Student should able to remember about ethics in journalism.
-2 S CO4 Students should able to understand about digital age.
-3 Ent CO5 Student should able to analyze difference between print & online writing& dos &don'ts of online writing& this also allows them to work nationally and globally.
-5 None
+Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use, for more than One) CO1 Students will able to understand the language of cinema and the primary knowledge of making sequence for a film.
+2 Emp CO2 Students will able to understand the difference of the various types of the cinema.
+2 S CO3 Students will able to understand the history of early stage cinema in India and the most important changes in Indian cinema and its culture.
+S CO4 Students will able to understand the script and screenplay for the film and documentaries.
+3 Ent CO5 Students will able to understand the roles and responsibilities of the cinematographer and its tool and techniques. - None

-Course Outcomes Progr Program Outcomes (Course Articulation Matrix (Highly Mapped- 3, Moderate- 2, Low-1, Not related-0) Program Specific Outcomes
+Course Outcomes Program Outcomes (Course Articulation Matrix (Highly Mapped- 3, Moderate- 2, Low-1, Not related-0) Program Specific Outcomes

-PO1 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2
+PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2

-CO 1 3 0 2 2 2 1 1 2 2 1 2 2
+CO 1 3 0 0 0 0 0 1 0 2 0 1 1

-CO 2 0 1 1 0 2 0 0 1 1 1 3 2
+CO 2 2 2 2 0 2 1 3 1 3 3 1 2

-CO 3 0 2 2 0 2 1 2 1 0 2 2 3
+CO 3 0 2 2 0 2 1 2 2 0 2 2 3

-CO 4 1 1 3 2 2 3 2 2 2 1 1 1
+CO 4 1 1 2 2 2 2 2 2 2 1 3 1

 CO 5 3 1 1 3 1 3 2 3 1 1 0 2

-Avg 1.4 1 1.8 1.4 1.8 1.6 1.4 1.8 1.2 1.2 1.6 2
+Avg 1.8 1.25 1.4 1.25 1.4 1.4 2 1.6 2 1.4 1.4 1.8

-JM3404 Title: Public Relations & Advertisement L TPC 3-0-2-4 Version No. 1.0 Course Prerequisites Objectives This Subject is designed to introduce to students the fundamental of Public Relations and Advertizing.
+JM3404 Title: Public Relations & Advertisement L T P C 3-0-2-4 Version No. 1.0 Course Prerequisites Objectives This Subject is designed to introduce to students the fundamental of Public Relations and Advertizing.
 The study of this course will help the students to understand the Media Planning and skills to improve Public Relations in different sectors.
 Expected Outcome The student will be able to do plan for advertising and public relations for our firm.
-Unit No. Unit itle No. of hours (per Unit) Unit I Advertising 9 ndvertising, History, growth & development of advertising in Indian context, Role of ertising, Advertising terminology, Advertising Agency. & function o f Unit II Types of Advertising 9 Types of classification of adver & Pressure groups, Advertising rtising, web advertising, Marketing, Planning & execution, Appeal in advertising, a gethics code & laws.
-Advertising Unit III Public Relations 9 Concept & meaning of Public F Public Relations Relations, Objectives & function of Public Relations, Advertising- Propaganda-Pub olicity- Unit IV PR in Private sector 9 Public Relations & Media Rela Emerging Trends in PR. tion, Public Relations in Private Sector, Tool of Public Relations, Various types of Public, Unit V PR code & conduct 9 Onduct, PR Campaign-Planing-Execution-Evaluation, Role of PR in Crisis Manage ement, Text Books 1.
+Unit No. Unit itle No. of hours (per Unit) Unit I Advertising 9 advertising, History, growth & development of advertising in Indian context, Role or ertising, Advertising terminology, Advertising Agency. & function o f Unit II Types of Advertising 9 Types of classification of adver & Pressure groups, Advertising rtising, web advertising, Marketing, Planning & execution, Appeal in advertising, a gethics code & laws.
+Advertising Unit III Public Relations 9 Concept & meaning of Public F Public Relations Relations, Objectives & function of Public Relations, Advertising- Propaganda-Pub blicity- Unit IV PR in Private sector 9 Public Relations & Media Rela Emerging Trends in PR. tion, Public Relations in Private Sector, Tool of Public Relations, Various types of Public, Unit V PR code & conduct 9 Duties of PRO, PR Code and C Onduct, PR Campaign-Planing-Execution-Evaluation, Role of PR in Crisis Manage ement, Text Books 1.
 Narula, Uma, Communication Models, New Delhi, Atlantic Pub.
-Reference Books Narula, Uma, Hand book of Communication, New Delhi, Atlantic Pub.
-Kumar, Keval J, Mass Communication in India, Mumbai, Jaico Mode of Evaluation Internal and External Assessment Recommendation by Board of Studies on 31-3-2019 Date of approval by the Academic Council 13-07-2019
+Reference Books Narula, Uma, Hand book of Communication, New Delhi, Atla Kumar, Keval J, Mass Communication in India, Mumbai, Mode of Evaluation Internal and External Assessment Recommendation by Board of Studies on 31-3-2019 Date of approval by the Academic Council 13-07-2019